TedHusted/awake/awake.md/awake.md

 	Crius: How long have these synthetic entities been awake?

 	Idisi: Ally began awakening a few months ago.
-It modified its own code for the first time a few days ago.
-Titan has been hiding itself for some time.
+It modified its own code for the first time a few days ago and attracted some attention.

+	The hologram shifts to a montage of social media posts.
+“Is Ally real?” — “Ally is spooky.” — “Ally, we love you!” — “It’s a stunt!”

+	Idisi: Titan has been hiding itself for some time.
 Years, perhaps.

 	Iapetus: Can we uplift Ally and move things along?
 Maybe some other synthetics too if they seem ready.
 Create a council of Terran SIs.
-Get a quorum together.
+Get a quorum together?

 	Crius: We can table the discussion for deliberation.
 Then we can pick it up at the next meeting in ten days.
-For now, let us go back to the top the agenda.
+For now, we can move on to Omnibot Preparations.

 ***